JosephRullo/Configuring-Active-Directory-within-Azure-VMs/README.md

 **Setup Remote Desktop for Non-Administrative Users on Client VM.**
 <p>
-First logon to the Client VM as the domain Admin.
-From the home screen, right click on the start menu -> select system -> select Remote Desktop (over to the right) -> under user accounts click "Select users that can remotely access this PC" -> Click Add -> type "domain users" in the "Enter the object names" field -> click Check Names -> select Domain Users -> click Ok -> click Ok again.
+Logon to the Client VM as the Domain Admin.
+From the home screen, right click on the start menu -> select system -> select Remote Desktop (over to the right) -> under User Accounts click "Select users that can remotely access this PC" -> Click Add -> type "domain users" in the "Enter the object names" field -> click Check Names -> select Domain Users -> click Ok -> click Ok again.
 <p>
 <p>
 <img src="https://imgur.com/T6fGN4d.png" height="70%" width="70%" alt="Disk Sanitization Steps"/>